Nuclear power produces a million times as much energy as fossil fuels, per pound of fuel, without producing pollution or affecting climate.

 LWR temperature is limited by steel’s ability to contain the water pressure; MSR has atmospheric pressure and is limited by the melting point of the reactor materials.

-In a LFTR, the reactor is cooled by a molten salt (no water used).
-The heat from fission, much higher in LFTR than in LWR, turns a turbine to make electricity (like in a LWR or coal plant, or with more efficient high-temperature turbines), and/or is used for high-temperature industrial processes (for example, desalinating seawater or making vehicle fuels from CO2 and water).
+In a MSR, the reactor is cooled by a molten salt (no water used).
+The heat from fission, much higher in MSR than in LWR, turns a turbine to make electricity (like in a LWR or coal plant, or with more efficient high-temperature turbines), and/or is used for high-temperature industrial processes (for example, desalinating seawater or making gasoline or a direct diesel-replacement, from CO2 and water).

-With no high pressures, no water, and materials designed for high-temperature operation, LFTRs will be much less complex (and therefore less expensive) to build than LWRs.
-They can be factory assembled, with modern quality control, and shipped wherever needed.
+With no high pressures, no water, and materials designed for high-temperature operation, MSRs will be much less complex (and therefore less expensive) to build than LWRs.
+They can be factory assembled, with modern quality control, modern sensors and monitoring, and shipped wherever needed.
 One design for a 220 MW LFTR would fit in a standard shipping container (think “18-wheeler”), a few more for the fuel cooling tanks, waste processing, electric generator and gasoline-maker.

-With modern materials, computer-aided simulations and design tools, modern manufacturing techniques, modern instrumentation and testing, and all the ORNL experimental results, we could build LFTRs and then LFTR factories, in 5 years.
+With modern materials, computer-aided simulations and design tools, modern manufacturing techniques, modern instrumentation and testing, and all the ORNL experimental results, we could build LFTRs, or other MSR designs, and then have factories mass-producing them, in 5 years.
 ORNL designed and built a MSR (most of a LFTR, just without the “thorium blanket” to breed fuel) in 5 years, with slide rules and good engineers.

-(The Nuclear Regulatory Commission says will take at least 20 years; but they don’t want MSRs to work, they want to keep LWRs going, and their high-power high-pay jobs; the NRC takes over 5 years to license a new reactor that is virtually identical to the last one that was built.
-Maybe when China builds them and tries selling us LFTRs, the NRC will wake up?)
+(The Nuclear Regulatory Commission says will take at least 20 years; but they don’t want MSRs to work, they want to keep LWRs going, keep doing what they know, and keep their high-power high-pay jobs; the NRC takes over 5 years to license a new reactor that is virtually identical to the last one that was built.
+Maybe when China builds them and tries selling us MSRs, the NRC will wake up?)

-LFTRs are an excellent “baseload power” to combine with solar or wind power, and easily follow the electric demand (when wind/solar are producing electricity, LFTRs automatically generate less), to replace our using coal and oil.
+Wind and solar are intermittent; they need either a source of “base load” power, or energy storage systems capable of powering a city through a month of bad weather.
+LFTRs make an excellent base load power to combine with solar or wind power, and easily follow the electric demand (when wind/solar are producing electricity, LFTRs automatically generate less), to replace our using coal and oil as fast as possible.